aplteam/Markdown2HTML/README.md

 Because of the restrictions of the user command framework you cannot install a user command like `Markdown2HTML` in the default folder `SALT\Spice`.

-It is therefore necessary to save them elsewhere and add the path the the SALT path scanned for user commands.
+It is therefore necessary to save them elsewhere and add the path to the SALT path scanned for user commands.
 See the SALT documentation for details.

 ## Updates

 With version 1.1 the user command checks whether there is a file `MarkAPL.script` in the folder Markdown2HTML\.
 After installation there is no such file.
 If it does exist, the file is assumed to contain a version of the MarkAPL class, presumably a "better" one then what's saved in the workspace.

-Note that the name is `MarkAPL.script` rather then `MarkAPL.dyalog` because the latter would be considered to be a user command script by the user command framework; therefore when you update it yourself from <https://github.com/aplteam/MarkAPL> in order to make sure that the latest version of MarkAPL is used you must rename it from `MarkAPL.dyalog` to `MarkAPL.script`.
+Note that the name is `MarkAPL.script` rather then `MarkAPL.dyalog` because the latter would considered to be a user command script by the user command framework; therefore when you update it yourself from <https://github.com/aplteam/MarkAPL> in order to make sure that the latest version of MarkAPL is used you **must** rename it from `MarkAPL.dyalog` to `MarkAPL.script` to avoid SALT trying to treat it as a user command.